jansolo/mod-handlebars/README.md

 Applies the data onto a template and sends back the rendered template as string in the reply handler.
-If the template can not be found in the shared compiled template cache or if the template in the cache is outdated (does currently not check partials), the template will be compiled and put into the cache first.
+If the template can not be found in the shared compiled template cache or if the template in the cache is outdated (does currently not check partials inlcuded in the main template), the template will be compiled and put into the cache first.

  - Address: `com.dreikraft.vertx.template.handlebars.HandlebarsVerticle/render`
  - Message (JSON): `{"templateLocation": "<path-to-template>", "data": {...}}`